gletort/FishFeats/docs/Step-by-step.md

 All the examples here are done with the image `AB3-HG-AQUCISITION-4CHANNELS-SHRNActrl-filtered_minicrop.ims`.

-## Count the number of smFish spots by cell
+## A- Count the number of smFish spots by cell

-### 1 - Open the image and check/set the metadata
+### A1 - Open the image and check/set the metadata

 Open `Napari` and start FishFeats with `Plugins>FISHFEATS>Start fishfeats`.